altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 'R::This is going to work.'
 `"What is going to work?"`
-"FL::We are going to steal some Algera, hopefully all of it" *Rossin shrugged*
-~Martha was started to still see him, alone in the dark~ 'M::Right: I see him with my brain'
+"FL::We are going to steal some Algera, hopefully all of it" *Rossin shrugged and gestured to where Flanagan should be* ~Martha was started to still see him, alone in the dark~ 'M::Right: I see him with my brain'
 "M::How?"
 "FL::We are heading into the link - We are going to boldly pierce through a collection of thoughts and ideas and steal the power behind them"
 `"Mosquito on a tick"`
-'R::awkward but apt analogy - mosquitos do not feed on ticks' "M::So what exactly does this look like?"
+'R::awkward analogy - mosquitos do not feed on ticks' "M::So what exactly does this look like?"
 "FL::Look like?"
 "M::What exactly are we going to do?"
 "FL::That thing inside your head, it has a signature of it's owner - we are going to use it to go right to it."
 "M::Right to it?"
-"FL::I'm going to poke a hole it in, you are going to suck up the Algera" *Flanagan took her hand in his*
+"FL::Then I'm going to poke a hole it in, you are going to suck up the Algera" *Flanagan took her hand in his*
 "FL::This is very important, keep this strong in your mind" *He grasped her hand tighter*